-Home to roughly half of the world’s Mountain Gorillas—about 350 in all—Bwindi Impenetrable National Park is the site of one of Africa’s most unique adventures, gorilla trekking.
+Home to roughly half of the world’s Mountain Gorillas—about 350 in all—Bwindi Impenetrable National Park, Uganda is the site of one of Africa’s most unique adventures, gorilla trekking.
 Long considered a highlight for most people visiting Uganda, gorilla safaris allow visitors to seek out these gentle giants in their natural habitat, venturing on foot into the verdant mazes of trees and vines to come face to face with one of the rarest species on earth.
 The magnificence of these animals is astounding, with adult and baby gorillas alike climbing the trees, sitting on the ground in human-like positions, and snacking on the nearby vegetation and banana trees.

 In addition to its infamous gorillas, Bwindi Impenetrable National Park hosts about 90 mammal species, including 11 primates, 200 species of butterflies, 324 varieties of trees, over 360 species of birds, and rare mammals such as the forest elephant.
-There are also plenty of cultural experiences to be had within Bwindi Impenetrable National Park, including visits to the local Batwa Pygmies village.
+Aside from Bwindi safaris, there are also plenty of cultural experiences to be had within Bwindi Impenetrable National Park, including visits to the local Batwa Pygmies village.
 Here, visitors can spend a day of discovery in the forest as the pygmies demonstrate how to hunt, use a bow and arrow, find medicine in the plants, and illuminate other fascinating aspects of their lifestyle in the forest.

 Gorilla trekking through Bwindi Impenetrable National Park ranks among one of the world’s premier wildlife encounters.
 Contact your Ker & Downey travel specialist to include this exclusive experience in your next Uganda safari.